 With a DAW, you don’t need access to actual or real instruments in order to get their specific sound.
 For example, if you want to add in a piano recording, you don’t need to drag a piano inside your studio or to actually learn how to play one.

 Most DAWs have built-in virtual instruments for this purpose.
-Other options include getting a plugin for a specific instrument and using musical typing or using a MIDI controllerOpens in a new tab. to play the instrument virtually.
+Other options include getting a plugin for a specific instrument and using musical typing or using a MIDI controller to play the instrument virtually.

 Audio Looping

 Some DAWs have a library of loops, like strings, drums, and other instruments.
-These loops come in the form of MIDI filesOpens in a new tab. that you can manipulate.
+These loops come in the form of MIDI files that you can manipulate.
 So you can take any of these loops and edit them so they would fit into your song.

 You can also loop your live recording or your recording of your voice or any instrument you played.
 That means you can take a specific portion of that recording, copy and paste it into parts of your song that need repetition.